taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nicola: **"I think it's safe to say, their intentions are not harmless, nor are they thoughtful."**

-### Page 4
+### Page 3

 An older man, watching the video on the eSyrup bubble with arms crossed and a deep frown on his face, snorts derisively and crosses his arms.

 Older man: **"Hard to dispute that.
 But Asoka's story also suggests that the Orbiters *are* clever, organized, and willing to be brutal.
-If they are able to create monstrous Beasts, and deploy an entire regiment of their military force in less than a month, based on some fleeting, blurry satellite images, what might they do if they realised that one of the 'magical tree people' from the Red Zone..."**
+If they can create monstrous Beasts, and deploy an entire regiment of their military force in less than a month, based on some fleeting, blurry satellite images, what might they do if they realised that one of the 'magical tree people' from the Red Zone..."**

 He turns hard eyes to Min.